Dear Wandering Woman—Come Home

 A lot of people repent that way.
 It’s not really repentance.
 It seems like they’re repenting, but they get on the road, then they turn back.
 The truth is that you and I will never find our Redeemer, who restores the brokenness of our lives, until we are willing to return to the place where we left the will of God, where we ran from our circumstances.

-There is no restoration; there is no redemption; there is no revival without repentance—getting up from the place where we are, leaving that place, and returning to God.
+There is no restoration, there is no redemption, there is no revival without repentance—getting up from the place where we are, leaving that place, and returning to God.
 You see, our Moab is those places, those things, those people that we may have turned to in an effort to get our needs met, substitutes for God in our lives.

 As you look back on your life, you may be able to point to a time of spiritual famine, hardship, where you tried to fill the emptiness with something that was manmade, rather than looking to God.
 You settled for substitutes.

+These things aren't all wrong, but these things can't satisfy us.
+They don't bring us happiness.
+In some cases, they've brought us even greater heartache, grief, and sorrow.
 So what do we do?
-We’ve spent some time in the last week and a half acknowledging that we have our "Moabs," acknowledging that we have been running.
+We’ve spent some time in the last week cknowledging that we have our "Moabs," acknowledging that we have been running.
 So how do we get back home?
+One word: repentance.
+We repent.

+We say, “I’m not going to live in this Moab any longer.
+I’m not going to stay here.
 Yes, it’s become comfortable.
 Yes, it’s become more familiar.
 I’m not sure what I’m going to face when I get back to that place of obedience.
 I’m afraid of what may be required of me.
 I’m afraid of what challenges I may face.
+It doesn’t matter.
+God has provided bread back home, and I’m going back to the place of God’s blessing.
+I’m willing to repent, to get on that road, to return to God, to return to His will for my life."

-That message, return, is throughout this book—that word return and return to me.
+That message, return, is throughout this book—that word "return" and "return to me."
 Throughout the Old Testament, God says to His people, “Yes, you’ve wandered, but I want you to return.”

-When you’re returning, you’re not just returning to your old life.
+When you return, you’re not just returning to your old life.
 You’re returning to Him.
 You’re returning to a place where there’s a Redeemer waiting for you.
+We’re going to see that in Naomi’s story and in Ruth how they find in Bethlehem, is really a picture of Christ.

 Through repentance what we’re really doing is saying, “Lord Jesus, I’m coming home to You.
 I’m coming to a place of obedience, surrender, and to find that You are the One who satisfies me and meets my needs.”

-Have you found it to be true that sometimes when you make the decision to repent, to return back to God’s way of thinking and living, that there are often voices that come into your life, people that come into your life, telling you all the reasons you shouldn’t, all the reasons that you should turn back?
+Nancy: Have you found it to be true that sometimes when you make the decision to repent, to return back to God’s way of thinking and living, that there are often voices that come into your life, people that come into your life, telling you all the reasons you shouldn’t, all the reasons that you should turn back?

-We’re looking in Ruth chapter one, beginning in verse eight.
-"Naomi said to her two daughters-in-law," Ruth and Orpah, two women who had married Naomi’s sons, who were now deceased, she "said to her two daughters-in-law, 'Go back, each of you, to your mother’s home.
+[She] said to her two daughters-in-law, "Go back, each of you, to your mother’s home.
 May the LORD show kindness to you, as you have shown to your dead and to me.
-May the LORD grant that each of you will find rest in the home of another husband'” (vv.
-8–9).
+May the LORD grant that each of you will find rest in the home of another husband.” (vv.
+8–9)

 Notice what Naomi is seeking here.
-The word rest is found in the book of Ruth several times, and you can see that Naomi is seeking rest, not only for her soul, but for her bereaved family members.
+The word "rest" is found in the book of Ruth several times, and you can see that Naomi is seeking rest, not only for her soul, but for her bereaved family members.
 She, mistakenly at this point, thinks that they’re going to find that rest in the home, under the shelter, of another husband.

 She’s looking for security.
 In that day, that was not surprising because widows were truly alone in that culture.
 It was very often that they would be destitute.
 Now, God did make provisions for widows.
 We’re going to see that, but often widows were very neglected women.